Now you can finance your new small business purchases and claim tax deductions

 Some features that come with these finance options

 - Interest rates: Varying interest rates apply on the loan options details above.
-For instance, credit cards can come with rates that vary from 8.99% p.a. for purchases to up to 21% p.a., so make sure you opt for a competitive rate to help keep your business costs low.
+For instance, business credit cards might come with rates that can be as low as 9.99% p.a. and as high as 22% p.a, so make sure you opt for a competitive rate to help keep your business costs low.

 - Fees: Every credit option features various fees and charges.
 From application fees to account-keeping fees, ensure that you understand the fee structure associated with the credit option that you select.